 - Use your skill set in a hands-on approach to learning and deepen your understanding of social innovation

-- Develop professional skills while earning two to three credits working ten hours per week
+- Develop professional skills while earning three credits working six to nine hours per week

 - Contribute to a social issue you are interested in